reillypascal/data2audio/README.md

 ## Usage

 This project uses Rust's [cargo](https://doc.rust-lang.org/book/ch01-03-hello-cargo.html) package manager.
-After [installing Rust](https://doc.rust-lang.org/book/ch01-01-installation.html#installation), you can run the command `cargo run` from the code folder.
+After [installing Rust](https://doc.rust-lang.org/book/ch01-01-installation.html#installation), you can:

+- Run the command `cargo run` from the code folder to run without installing.
+- Run the command `cargo install --path <path-to-code-folder>` to build and install on your computer.

 The code will default to expecting your input file(s) and/or folder(s) to be in the `input` subfolder, and will write .WAV files to the `output` sub-folder.
 Here are the commands to change the default options: